sarahtrefethen/search-and-destroy/README.md

 # Search && !Destroy

-Today's workshop will focus on algorithmic thinking and problem solving.
+Today's workshop will be awesome and focus on algorithmic thinking and problem solving.

 For each algorithm, make sure to `cd` into each folder and run `npm install`.
 We use two libraries for testing: `mocha` and `chai`, which you will become very familiar with during the rest of the course.
 You can run these tests using `npm t`.